ACGNnsj/compuational_physics_N2014301020001/Excercise_09.md

 3.30.
 Investigate the Lyapunov exponent of the stadium billiard for several values of <a href="http://www.codecogs.com/eqnedit.php?latex=\alpha" target="_blank"><img src="http://latex.codecogs.com/gif.latex?\alpha" title="\alpha" /></a>.
 You can do this qualitatively by examining the behavior for only one set of initial conditions for each value of  you consider, or more quantitatively by averaging over a range of initial conditions for each value of <a href="http://www.codecogs.com/eqnedit.php?latex=\alpha" target="_blank"><img src="http://latex.codecogs.com/gif.latex?\alpha" title="\alpha" /></a>.

-3.31.
-Study the behavior for other types of tables.
-One interesting possibility is a square table with a circular interior wall located either in the center, or slightly off-center.
-Another possibility is an elliptical table.

 ---
 ###2. 背景